chirag04/tooltip/README.md

 # tooltip
-example implementation of uimenucontroller for uitextfield with react-native
+example implementation of uimenucontroller for uitextfield with react-native.

+Text component is not having onChange so we use category on RCTText to add eventDispatcher on it.

+TooltipMenu module will show the uimenucontroller on the text component and call the selector in RCTText which will emit the change event.

 #Api